 One of the most popular hikes at Salton Sea is the Bat Caves Buttes.
 It’s a 3-mile looped hike that takes you through some caves and to an incredible view of Salton Sea.
 The hike is slightly difficult, but it’s not too challenging!
 Anyone with some hiking experience should be able to finish the hike with ease.

 Throughout the hike, you’ll get great views of nature and the lake while walking through the sandy trail.
 There’s not much shade, so bring plenty of water and wear a hat if the sun’s out.
 You’ll find some benches to relax on and take in the view near the top of the cave.
 It’s the perfect spot to take some pictures and set up a picnic!
-Feel free to bring your dogs with you, too!
+Feel free to bring your dogs on the hike, too.
 Just be sure to keep them on a leash.

 The Bat Caves Buttes hike is definitely one of the most popular hikes around here, but there are other hikes to explore too.
 For example, you can take the Cactus Loop Trail at Salton Sea Beach Campground, which is a short and easy loop.
 You’ll be surrounded by desert cactus and stunning views of the mountains on one side, or you can head to Salton Sea Beach Campground to explore the beach and try out some fishing.